-Ed Byrne is a former Assistant City Attorney for the City of Boulder (1982-88), was a member of the Boulder Daily Camera’s Editorial Advisory Board for the past six years, and runs a private law and mediation practice, Ed Byrne, P.C., specializing in land use and development-related permit approvals, real estate transactions, and alternative dispute resolution.
+Ed Byrne is a former Assistant City Attorney for the City of Boulder (1982-88), was a member of the Boulder Daily Camera’s Editorial Advisory Board from 2008-2017, and runs a private law and mediation practice, Ed Byrne, P.C., specializing in land use and development-related permit approvals, real estate transactions, and alternative dispute resolution.
 Mr. Byrne has twice been recognized in Boulder District Court as an expert on City of Boulder land use regulation.
 In recent years, Mr. Byrne has been appointed to serve on the following boards and committees:

 Mr. Byrne was the Government Relations consultant for Boulder’s Chamber of Commerce from 1996 through 1997.
 Ed was an attorney for the City of Boulder for six years (1982-88) where he handled code enforcement, land use planning, zoning and open space issues.
 In 1988, he left the city to become the Director of Operations for Colorado Ski Country USA (CSCUSA), the trade association that has represented Colorado’s ski resorts since 1962.
 Ed was appointed by Governor Romer to serve on the Colorado Environment 2000 Citizen Advisory Committee (1991) and to facilitate at the Governor’s Growth Summit (1995).